Quantitative Human Paleogenetics: what can ancient DNA tell us about complex trait evolution?: 2 - Inferring complex traits in archaic hominids

 Furthermore, it remains questionable how transferable any phenotypic associations are between modern and archaic humans, given the difficulties of transferring associations between present-day populations \citep{Duncan2019-sj,Martin2017-kp}.
+All of the above studies have used gene-trait association information from analyses carried out in modern humans.
 It remains undetermined if the phenotypic effects of archaic DNA in present-day populations are a reliable proxy for phenotypic effects in archaic humans themselves.
-All of the above studies have used gene-trait association information from analyses carried out in modern humans, which have a very different genetic background to that found in archaic humans.

-Recent studies have also aimed to predict the phenotypic effects of archaic DNA without relying on introgression in present-day populations (see Figure \ref{fig:1}). \cite{Colbran2019-fu} used a machine learning algorithm, trained on variation in present-day humans, to infer putative regulatory effects on variation present only in Neandertal genomes. \cite{Gokhman2020-am} used aDNA damage patterns to infer a DNA methylation map of the Denisovan genome, and linked the inferred regulatory patterns to loss-of-function phenotypes and to predict their skeletal morphology.
+Recent studies have also aimed to predict the phenotypic effects of archaic DNA without relying on introgression in present-day populations (see Figure \ref{fig:1}). \cite{Colbran2019-fu} used a machine learning algorithm, trained on genetic variation in present-day humans, to infer putative regulatory effects on variation present only in Neandertal genomes. \cite{Gokhman2020-am,Gokhman2020-ej} used aDNA damage patterns to infer a DNA methylation map of the Denisovan genome, and linked the inferred regulatory patterns to loss-of-function phenotypes, in order to predict their skeletal morphology and vocal and facial anatomy.
 It remains to be seen how successful these approaches are at predicting archaic human phenotypes.
 A possible inroad into validation could rest on functional assays for testing and evaluating the phenotypic impact of archaic DNA \citep{Dannemann2020-yc,Trujillo2021-pg,Dannemann2021-qi}.